 Documentation is extremely important to every open source project, and we want to align it with the latest development achievements (the 4.x and 5.x branches).

 Improving the Hibernate documentation is really a full-time project but, when thinking of how much impact it has on the community, it’s worth all the effort.

 I look forward to helping my team addressing any reported issue in a timely fashion.
-Hibernate is very complex framework and providing backward compatibility for so many features i really a tough job.
+Hibernate is a very complex framework and providing backward compatibility for so many features is really a tough job.
 Any extra help is always welcome.